redradix/kontainer/README.md

 ## Registering modules

-* `container.registerModule(name, [depName, depName, ...], implementation)` - Registers a module in the container. *alias: `register`*
+* `container.registerModule(name, [depName, depName, ...], implementation)` - Registers a module in the container. *Alias: `register`*
-  * `name`- the name of the module, will be used as depedency name in other modules, and for getting/starting/stopping it.
+  * `name`- the name of the module, will be used as dependency name in other modules, and for getting/starting/stopping it.
   * `[depName, depName,...]`- this modules dependencies (their names) or an empty Array
   * `implementation` - this module implementation.
 If the module has dependencies, this **must be a function** accepting the dependencies in the same order.
-The container will throw an Error if the number of declared dependencies don't match the factory function arity.
+The container will throw an Error if the number of declared dependencies doesn't match the factory function arity.
 If the module has no dependencies, it can be a plain Object.

 ## Obtaining modules
-* `container.getModule(name)` - Retrieves the given module from the container, with all its dependencies injected, if any. *alias: `get`*
+* `container.getModule(name)` - Retrieves the given module from the container, with all its dependencies injected, if any. *Alias: `get`*
 * `container.startModule(name)`- Retrieves the given module from the container, automatically calling the module's `start` function if it exists.

 ## Stopping modules
 * `container.stopModule(name)` - Stops the module `name`.
 It will delete the current saved instance, and call the module's `stop` function if it exists.

-## Start / stop hooks
-If a module definition has a `start` function, it will be called (with no arguments) when the module is first instantiated because of a `startModule` or `startAll` call.

-If a module definition has a `stop` function, it will be called once when the module is stopped via `stopModule`or `stopAll`.
 ## Other methods
 * `container.clearModule(name)`- Removes a module from the container.
 Will throw if the module has already been instantiated.
 * `container.startAll()` - Like calling `container.start` for every registered module.
 Returns nothing.